codepress/admin-columns/readme.txt

 If you like to contrinute a language, please send them to <a href="mailto:info@codepress.nl">info@codepress.nl</a>.

+* Swedish (sv_SE) - Thanks for contributing the swedish language goes to Fredrik Andersson
 * Danish (da_DK) - Thanks for contributing the danish language goes to Morten Dalgaard Johansen
 * German (de_DE) - Thanks for contributing the german language goes to Uli
 * Polish (pl_PL) - Thanks for contributing the polish language goes to Bartosz